ashishguptaiitb/koreaidocs-vale-rules/README.md

 # About this repository

-This repo contains the vale rules customized to Kore.ai docs.
-These rulse are derived from [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).
+The repo contains the Vale rules customized to Kore.ai docs.
+These rules are based on [Microsoft Style of Writing](https://learn.microsoft.com/en-us/style-guide/welcome/).

-It is good to remember that all style rules for good writing can't be automated and need a human's editorial input to.
+It is a good reminder that the rules for great writing can't all be automated, and we (still!) need editorial input from a human.

 Credits to,
 * [Joseph of Vale fame](https://github.com/jdkato)